rethinkpriorities/squigglepy/README.md

 ## Acknowledgements

+- The primary author of this package is Peter Wildeford.
+Augustin Covarrubias and Bernardo Baron contributed several key features and development.
 - Thanks to Ozzie Gooen and the Quantified Uncertainty Research Institute for creating and maintaining the original Squiggle language.
 - Thanks to Dawn Drescher for helping me implement math between distributions.
 - Thanks to Dawn Drescher for coming up with the idea to use `~` as a shorthand for `sample`, as well as helping me implement it.